yellowbrickcode/MCW-Microservices-architecture/WDS/Whiteboard design session trainer guide - Microservices architecture.md

 ## Checklist of preferred objection handling

 *While we are interested in the microservices approach, we are still comparing Service Fabric with PaaS features such as App Services and SQL DB.
-Service Fabric seems relatively new, while App Services and SQL DB have been around for some time.*
+How mature is Service Fabric by comparison?*

 Service Fabric has been battle tested for many years prior to becoming generally available.
 In fact, Service Fabric is the underlying foundation for Azure's own SQL DB and Cosmos DB services among other high traffic applications such as the very popular Halo game.